moxiegirl/getstarted/content/mac/step_four.md

 # Build your own image

 The `whalesay` image could be improved.
 It would be nice if you didn't have to think of something to say.
-And the command is very long to get `whalesay` to talk.
+And you type a lot to get `whalesay` to talk.

     docker run moxiegirl/whalesay cowsay boo-boo

-In this next section, you will improve the `whalesay` image by building a new version that supplies its own sayings and that has a much shorter command line.
+In this next section, you will improve the `whalesay` image by building a new version that "talks on its own" and requires fewer words to run.

 ## Step 1: Open a Boot2Docker terminal